Laura-Novich-OBW/student-showcase/student-work/solidoc/api-final-project/Post-Order.md

 The POST request sends the order to the kitchen and the Post response confirms receipt of the request.

-The POST request can be printed and given to the kitchen staff to prepare the order.
+The POST request can be printed and given to the kitchen staff.

 ### Elements